 Steps in the Genomic-Phenomics Discovery pipeline

-Functional Validation of gene variant.
-Once identified, researchers use CRISPR/Cas9 genome editing technology to insert the suspect gene variant precisely into the DNA of mouse and human cell lines in the laboratory (M2).
+Functional Validation of gene variant: Once identified, researchers use gene targeting technology to insert the suspect gene variant precisely into the DNA of mouse and human cell lines in the laboratory (M2).
 Using these models, researchers test the function of the specific rare gene variant in isolation from other variants in the patient (M4).
 This research shows whether the gene variant causes similar disease traits in mice and abnormalities in cell processes.
 This work is referred to as ‘functional validation’.
 By understanding exactly how the gene variant affects cells and molecules, researchers can discover the molecular pathway that leads to the disease.

 Test Pathway Specific Medicines: Once the pathway is understood, researchers seek medicines or treatments that can specifically address the pathway that has been disrupted.
 Medicines can be tested on the mouse models that have been created with the specific rare gene variant (M5).
 This is called ‘Preclinical testing’.
 Sometime there are medicines already available for the pathway identified and the mouse model can demonstrate that it will be beneficial for patients.

 Treat Patient: Once drugs are shown to be safe and successfully used to treat the disease through trials, they can be made available to other individuals with disease where the same pathway is affected.

 The ANU team has recently described a new syndrome in two families with a previously undiagnosed immune deficiency1.
 This research provided proof-of-principle of this pipeline for discovery.